ayshiff/my-open-source-journey/docs/backstage#3794.md

 });
 ```

-As you can see in the code above, we don't actually use the AWS SDK, we mocked it.
+As you can see in the code above, we don't actually use the real AWS SDK, we mocked it.

-To test the publisher behavior, I needed to **mock the AWS SDK** which provides a JS API for AWS services.
+To test the publisher behavior, we need to **mock the AWS SDK** which provides a JS API for AWS services.
 To do this I used jest's mock feature.
 As our library is called `aws-sdk`, we will create a file` aws-sdk.ts` in `__mocks__` containing our implementation of the `S3` methods.
 We will then have to define in this file an `S3` class which corresponds to the class we are using.